New York Cartoons

 Share

-He sits in his walker, dressed immaculately in a different-colored suit each day.
 He wears two gold watches, three bracelets, and a fedora.
 Sometimes in the colder months, he rocks a giant fur shawl.
 He has a ring on every finger: everything from a giant opal to a yin-yang symbol, to the head of a Native American.
 His longtime girlfriend, Poo, sports a similar fistful of bling whenever she leaves the house to sit with him.
+On his lap sit two small miniature Yorkies.
+I’ve never asked their names.

-The game of Where is Curlie perched today? is easy —not because of his colourful duds— but because you can hear him three blocks before you spot him.
+—not because of his colorful duds— but because you can hear him three blocks before you spot him.
 He plays Latin music and old-school Doo-wop hits of the 50s and 60s on his boombox.
 All day.
+He knows everyone in the neighborhood.
+As people walk past to check in with him, he collects all kinds of information about the goings-on around Loisaida.2

 If you’re lucky, you can spot one of his friends dancing to his endless playlist.